 District 15 is embarking on a community planning process led by urban planner WXY to address our school segregation problem.
 It is called the D15 Diversity Plan and on February 13th the DOE will host the first of four public engagement workshops.
 On the eve of this first step toward fulfilling, and hopefully going beyond, the DOE’s Equity and Excellence for All Initiative, I feel the need to ask—Why can’t integration be joyful work?

 Yes.
 School integration is our solemn civic duty because of the associated history of struggle.
 But do we have to view the work of integration as solemn, serious, and a downer?
 Why do we have to view it as work at all?
 Why can’t we view school integration as the potluck dinner of the century (or centuries)?
 One where everyone brings their personal best dish to the table.
 Oh!
 What’s that?
 I think I heard an eye roll.
 It bounced down the stairs and whispered, “Naive,” as it slammed the door on the way out.
 Well, come be naive with me!
 D15 has all the pre-requisites for a really great education integration party!
 We’ve got the sites— 11 district middle schools and we’re building more.
 We’ve got the resources—hundreds of highly-qualified, experienced, state-certified “DJs and MCs” (teachers).
 We’ve got numerous partnerships and grants for a variety “goodie bags.”
-I’m being metaphorical here in case you didn’t notice.
 All we need is for you to cook your best dish and RSVP to the party.

 Will someone at the party say something negative?
 Oh, I’m counting on it.
 Apprehensive parents and educators have been approaching CEC15 since we first announce the Diversity Plan to express their concerns.
 They say things like:

 “We have only a few high scoring D15 middle schools.
 I’m worried diversity could make those schools worse.”